mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # Sequencing and de novo assembly of the living ancestor’s genome
 This folder contains genome assemblies of the living ancestor based on short- (Illumina) and long-read (PacBio) sequencing.
-A complete annotation of the Illumina-based genome assembly is also provided.

 # Mapping LOH and introgressions’ boundaries